-Who was looking forward to the premiere of Maleficent: Mistress of Evil, can already run to the movie theaters and enjoy the return of Disney’s most iconic villain.
+Who was looking forward to the debut of Maleficent: Owner of Evil, you can now run to

 dark side and threatens to collapse peace between kingdoms.

 -> See also: Criticism | Maleficent